Introduction

 Database Predicates

 Facts and rules are added by entering them directly at the prompt, not via assert/1.
-Dynamic database modification during queries is not yet supported.
+Dynamic database modification during queries is outside the current subset.

 | Predicate | Description | Status |